appsmithorg/appsmith-docs/widget-reference/progress-bar.md

 Progress bar widget indicates the progress of certain users performed or system triggered actions.

+{% embed url="https://youtu.be/Yg1Pfy7uc1s" caption="How To Use The Progress-Bar Widget" %}

 ## Properties

 Properties allow you to edit the widget, connect it with other widgets and customize the user actions.